Vikings hurting at CB vs. Packers, who rule out RB Jones - WHIZ News

 The Vikings listed running back Dalvin Cook as questionable, though Zimmer said before Cook’s status was designated that he anticipated a standard workload.
 Cook hurt his groin on Oct.
 11 at Seattle and was sidelined for the next game.
 He was limited in practice this week.

-The Packers won’t have their leading rusher, Aaron Jones.
-He was ruled out on Friday with a calf injury that kept him out of the previous game.
-That leaves Jamal Williams and A.J.
-Dillon as the top two running backs against the Vikings.
+The Packers won’t have leading rusher Aaron Jones, who will miss a second straight game with a calf injury.
+That leaves Jamaal Williams and A.J.
+Dillon as Green Bay’s top two running backs against the Vikings.

+Green Bay also announced cornerback Kevin King will miss a third straight game with a quadriceps injury.
+Josh Jackson has been starting in King’s place.

+The Packers have listed offensive tackle David Bakhtiari (chest), kicker Mason Crosby (calf/back), running back Tyler Ervin (wrist), safety Raven Greene (oblique) and defensive lineman Tyler Lancaster (shoulder) as questionable.

 More AP NFL coverage: https://apnews.com/NFL and https://twitter.com/AP_NFL